parallaxsecond/parsec-se-driver/README.md

 The build scripts have a dependency on `libclang`, which is needed on the system.

-The driver has only been tested with Mbed Crypto from the GitHub Mbed TLS repository version 2.22.0.
+The driver has been tested with Mbed Crypto from the GitHub Mbed TLS repository version 2.22.0 and 2.25.0.
+Mbed TLS 2.25.0 fixes BDSA-2020-2270 (CVE-2020-16150).
+You should always use the latest Mbed TLS release officially available.

 The current version of this SE driver (`0.4.0`) is compatible with Parsec version `0.6.0`.
 For compatibility of older versions, check which Parsec service version was used in the `ci/ci.sh`